EnochGao/vite-plugin-pwa-docs/.vitepress/theme/components/ScaffoldingPWAProject.md

 :::

-Then follow the prompts!
+然后按照提示操作!

 You can also directly specify the project name and the template you want to use via additional command line options.
-For example, to scaffold a Vite PWA + Vue project, run:
+For example, to scaffold a Vite PWA + Vue project, run:Then follow the prompts

 ```bash
 # pnpm